dimitri-nicolo/calico/master/reference/calicoq/index.md

   policies and profiles that relate to those endpoints.

 Notes:
+  When specifying a namespaced NetworkPolicy name, the namespace should also be included by specifying the <policy-name> in the format "<namespace>/<policy-name>".
+If the namespace is omitted it is assumed the name refers to a GlobalNetworkPolicy.

-  When a Calico endpoint or policy is mapped from a Kubernetes resource, its name includes the Kubernetes namespace and name as "<namespace>.<name>".
-For a policy, this is the whole of the Calico policy name.
+  When a Calico policy is mapped from a Kubernetes resource, the name will be prefixed with "knp.default".
+For example to query the Kubernetes NetworkPolicy "test-policy" in the Namespace "demo-ns" use the following command:
+      calicoq policy demo-ns/knp.default.test-policy

   For an endpoint, the full Calico ID is "<host>/<orchestrator>/<workload-name>/<endpoint-name>".
   In the Kubernetes case "<orchestrator>" is always "k8s", "<workload-name>" is "<pod